MMLabCodes/polymersimulator/docs/simulating_phas_example_script.rst

 To build a polymer, two things are required:

 **name of the base trimer**
-   For any given polymer, this is: {prefix}_trimer ; where the prefix is the name of the polymer (i.e. 3HB)
+   For any given polymer, this is: {prefix}_trimer where the prefix is the name of the polymer (i.e. 3HB)

 **The desired length of the final polymer**
    The number of monomers required in the final polymer (i.e 10)

 .. code-block:: python

-   Examples: "4HB_trimer", "3HB_trimer", "3HHp_trimer", etc...
+   Base trimer examples: "4HB_trimer", "3HB_trimer", "3HHp_trimer", etc...
-   Examples: 10, 20, 30, etc...
+   Polymer length examples: 10, 20, 30, etc...

-The example below generates a 3HB decamer
+The example code below will generate a 3HB decamer.

 .. code-block:: python